epfl-ada/ada-2023-project-topfive/index.md

 When taking a glimpse towards the correlation matrix above, we can notice that Actor Momentum and Inflation Adjusted Revenue have mostly very light correlation, culminating at 0.12, for Comedy.
 This seems to be in line with the scatterplots above, as Comedy, SF and Fantasy as well as Thriller genres have slightly more linear-looking relationships (or at least less flat ones) with the movie revenue.

-<iframe src="plots/scatter_popularity_log_revenue.html" width="750" height="550" frameborder="0"> Movie Revenue Scatterplot of average Actor Momentum vs Inflation adjusted revenue by Umbrella Genre</iframe>
+<iframe src="plots/scatter_popularity_log_revenue.html" width="750" height="550" frameborder="0"> Movie Revenue Scatterplot of average Actor Momentum vs logarithmic Inflation adjusted revenue by Umbrella Genre</iframe>

 As mentioned in the regression part, we then decided to choose the logarithm of Inflation Adjusted Revenue as our movie success metric in order to account for the scale differences and the outliers, while keeping an interpretable variable.
 When examining the scatterplot of the logarithmic revenue, it looks already better (w.r.t. linear regression), compared to the regular plot.